nestybox/sysbox-ee/README.md

 ## Host Requirements

-The Linux host on which Sysboxd runs must meet the following requirements:
+The Linux host on which Sysbox runs must meet the following requirements:

 1) Systemd must be running as the system's process-manager.